RobJY/mcmicro-nf-core/README.md

 ```

-Each row of the samplesheet represents a single cycle ome.tiff microscopy image file.
+Each row of the samplesheet represents a single cycle `ome.tiff` microscopy image file.
 The first column `sample` is the sample identifier.
 It can be repeated in multiple rows for samples with multiple cycles.
 The second column `cycle_number` is a number corresponding to the cycle number of the image.
 The third column `channel_count` is a count of the number of channels in the image.
-The fourth column `image_tiles` is a path or URL to the image file.
+The fourth column `image_tiles` is a path or URL to the input image file.

  `markersheet.csv`: